-This register provides the status of data transfers between, the 552/552A and the CPU.
+This register provides the status of data transfers between. the 452/452PS and the CPU.

-Logic 0 = No data in receive holding register or FIFO. (normal default condition)
+Logic 0 = No data in receive holding register. (normal default condition)

-Logic 1 = Data has been received and is saved in the receive holding register or FIFO.
+Logic 1 = Data has been received and is saved in the receive holding register.

 Logic 0 = No overrun error. (normal default condition) Logic 1 = Overrun error.
 A data overrun error occurred in the receive shift register.
-This happens when additional data arrives while the FIFO is full.
+This happens when additional data arrives while the RHR is full.
 In this case the previous data in the shift register is overwritten.
-Note that under this condition the data byte in the receive shift register is not transferred into the FIFO, therefore the data in the FIFO is not corrupted by the error.
+Note that under this condition the data byte in the receive shift register is not transferred into the RHR, therefore the data in the RHR is not corrupted by the error.

 Logic 0 = No parity error. (normal default condition) Logic 1 = Parity error.
 The receive character does not have correct parity information and is suspect.
-In the FIFO mode, this error is associated with the character at the top of the FIFO.

 Logic 0 = No framing error. (normal default condition) Logic 1 = Framing error.
 The receive character did not have a valid stop bit(s).
-In the FIFO mode this error is associated with the character at the top of the FIFO.